pi-lar/neuropil/doc/source/trademark.rst

 Trademark
 *********

-The name neuropil is a registered trademark of the pi-lar GmbH Please do not use the name must without prior notification and permission.
+The name neuropil is an internationally registered trademark of pi-lar GmbH.
+Please do not use the name without prior notification and permission.